KyleFox2/portfolio/README.md

 ## About Me
 Hey there!
 I'm Kyle Fox, a QA Engineer with 2+ years of industry experience.
 I thrive on perfecting the user experience by crafting and executing meticulous test plans.
 Whether it's identifying bugs or collaborating within a team, my passion lies in ensuring the best quality software.

-I achieved a distinction in my BCS level software testing apprenticeship, this was a great opportunity to get industry experience and work with plenty of talented individuals.
-During my employment at Tribal Group, I had the opportunity to implement comprehensive test strategies and contribute to the successful release of several projects.
-As an ISTQB certified professional, I'm equipped with both theoretical knowledge and practical expertise.
+I achieved a distinction in my BCS level software testing apprenticeship, providing a great opportunity to gain industry experience and work with talented individuals.
+As an ISTQB certified professional, I am equipped with both theoretical knowledge and practical expertise.

 I aspire to be an automation engineer, driven by a passion for streamlining testing processes and ensuring software quality.
 With a background in manual testing and industry certifications, my goal is to contribute to innovative and efficient testing solutions through automation frameworks and advanced technologies.